-key features for planning and building energy efficient house in 2015
+10 Important Key features for planning and building an Energy Efficient House in 2015 in India

 When you are planning to build a new home, there are many things that you need to consider.
 For starters, the design of your new home should fit within your budget.
 Apart from discussing the number of bedrooms and bathrooms to install, you can also consider how to make your home plan energy efficient as it will help you to save your money in a long run by having the following features:

 Passive solar design is achieved by carefully orienting the house to control direct sunlight from entering windows and other openings during hot summer months, while not blocking the passage of cool breezes.
 You need wide verandahs and window hoods to establish excellent solar design.
 A passive solar house will cost less to run and is more comfortable to live in.

 The north side of the house needs to have large windows and shallow overhangs.
 This allows natural light into the house without heat gain from direct solar.
 On walls which face east side, you need large windows and deep overhangs, the other side’s which shade your windows by mid-morning.
 In walls that face south and west, you need small windows, which will also be positioned high.

 When you install a cool roof in your home, it reflects sunlight and lowers the roofing temperatures.
 A cool roof is made using reflective materials within the roofing material such as shingles, tiles, paint, and other substances.
 This energy-saving method is ideal when you’re building a home in hot climates where the air-conditioning costs can rise considerably.